grab/engineering-blog/_posts/2017-10-04-the-art-of-hiring-good-engineers.md

 Add to your list those Good Engineers who are open-source committers, top Engineers from the leading technology companies who are in your location.
 Even if they do not join your team now, they will be able to recommend others - Good Engineers attract Good Engineers and these activities of yours will be discussed in engineering communities.

-Once you have already recognised all profiles from LinkedIn, Github is the next battleground to look up.
+Once you have already recognised all profiles from LinkedIn, GitHub is the next battleground to look up.

 #### Step 2: Determine technical fit